welly2103/extended-post-status/readme.txt

 == Changelog ==

+= 1.0.16 =
+* [Fixed] When deactivating the plugin, all posts with a custom post status get reset to draft status

 = 1.0.15 =
 * [Fixed] PHP undefined indexes
 * [Fixed] Set default status to draft, if no status is selected.